Professor of Philosophy

 I have two areas of primary research, both related around concerns with the ways we talk to each other (our discourse and rhetorical practices), and questions of how we come to know and judge the world.

 One area is the relation between the discourse practices of what I call the "truth-telling media," i.e. marketing and journalism, and our moral heuristics.
 This investigation focuses on the growing moralism in mass media, the way that marketing and journalism explicitly build and maintain moral meaning systems and use these to leverage their interests.
-I explore how this explicit moralism impacts our everyday thinking about ethical and moral issues and affects our moral heuristics.
+I explore how this explicit moralism impacts our everyday thinking about ethical and moral issues.